CiscoDevNet/intersight-powershell/docs/Get-IntersightCapabilitySwitchEquipmentInfo.md

 ```

 ### -Name
-Specifies the name of the AcmeFoo.
+Specifies the name of the CapabilitySwitchEquipmentInfo.

 ```yaml
 Type: String